async-labs/builderbook/README.md

   - To get `MONGO_URL_TEST`, we recommend a [free MongoDB at mLab](http://docs.mlab.com/).
   - Get `Google_clientID` and `Google_clientSecret` by following [official OAuth tutorial](https://developers.google.com/identity/sign-in/web/sign-in#before_you_begin).

-    Important: For Google OAuth app, callback URL is: http://localhost:8000/oauth2callback
+    Important: For Google OAuth app, callback URL is: http://localhost:8000/oauth2callback <br/>
     Important: You have to enable Google+ API in your Google Cloud Platform account.

   - Specify your own secret key for Express session `SESSION_SECRET`: https://github.com/expressjs/session#secret

-To use all features and third-party integrations (such as Stripe, Google OAuth, Mailchimp), add values to all env variables in `.env` file:
+To use all features and third-party integrations (such as Stripe, Google OAuth, Mailchimp), add values for all of the following env variables in your `.env` file:

   `.env` :
   ```